rutesantos4/ram-killer-scale-game-off-2023/assets/README.md

 ## Images

 The following table keeps track of all groups of images used as assets in the game.
-All images should fall into one of the groups, respect their their minimum and maximum boundaries, be transparent (`png`) and shared under a free or attributed license.
+All images should fall into one of the groups, respect their minimum and maximum boundaries, be transparent (`png`) and shared under a free or attributed license.

 |Group|Min Size|Max Size|
 |----|--------|--------|